mossblaser/place-and-route-interchange-format/README.md

 Each allocation file contains a JSON object with two members: `type` and `allocations`.
 The `type` member names the resource type allocated in the file.
 The `allocations` member contains a JSON object which gives the *range* of resources allocated to a particular vertex.
+If a vertex does not have any of the resource type allocated, the vertex must not be included in the list.
 For example, a `allocations_cores.json` file may look like:

     {
         "type": "cores",